Maurizio Del Poeta: Research contributions, honors, and awards

 In the field of bioactive sphingolipids, Del Poeta has contributed over 130 academic primary research and review articles, published several book chapters, and co-edited a book on sphingolipid signaling.
 In 2007, he was elected into the American Society for Clinical Investigation, and in 2016 into the Association of American Physicians.
 In 2020, Del Poeta was elected in the American Academy for Microbiology.
 In 2021, Del Poeta was named a Distinguished professor by the SUNY system, a prestigious award that recognizes faculty who epitomize excellence in their profession, and in doing so, distinguish themselves and honor SUNY.

 In 2023, Dr. Del Poeta was inducted into the National Academy of Inventors.

 Personal life

 While at Duke University, Del Poeta met his wife Chiara Luberto, a fellow scientist and biomedical researcher who also made seminal contributions to the sphingolipid field.
 Both Del Poeta and Dr. Luberto hold professorships at Stony Brook University, and they have two sons.

+“It’s 3 o’clock in Italy.”